-I have been in full-time ministry now for almost 42 years, a good while perhaps to some and just a short time to others.
-But I can honestly say that I’ve never seen times quite as difficult as they are right now.
-Uncertainty seems to be the watchword for these days we are living in.
-Devastating earthquakes, hurricanes, floods, wildfires, civil disturbances, terrorism, health crises, threats of war, and so many more problems seem to be an almost daily occurrence.
+I have been in full-time ministry now for almost 46 years, a good while perhaps to some, and just a short time to others.
+But I can honestly say that I’ve never seen times quite as difficult as the ones we are living in are right now.
+Uncertainty seems to be the watchword for these days on this planet.
+Deadly plagues like COVID-19, devastating earthquakes, hurricanes, floods, wildfires, civil disturbances, terrorism, health crises, threats of war, financial distress, and so many more problems seem to be an almost daily occurrence.
 It looks like the times we are living in are quickly drawing to a close, but only the Lord knows.

 “This I recall to my mind, therefore have I hope.
 It is of the LORD’s mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness.
 The LORD is my portion, saith my soul; therefore will I hope in him.
 The LORD is good unto them that wait for him, to the soul that seeketh him” (Lamentations 3:21-25).